Neverwinter Nights: Shadows of Undrentide: Chapter two

 The hero returns to normal form after Ashtara, a reptilian merchant and slaver who is searching the ruins of Undrentide for treasure, uses a magical potion to restore him/her.
 He afterwards clamps a magical collar around the hero's neck with which he can force him/her to do his bidding by sending electrical charges through the collar.
 Upon destroying the city's guardian golems who were hindering Astara's slaves in their search for treasure, Astara frees the hero, allowing him/her to search the ruins for Heurodis, who at this moment is in the process of completing a ritual which will restore Undrentide to the skies.
 It is discovered that she is atop a certain Tower of the Winds located in the center of the city and has used a magical force field to prevent anyone from entering the tower.
 By using three magical artifacts, the Wise Wind, the Dark Wind, and the Death Wind, known collectively as the Three Winds, the force field can be broken.
 The hero collects these artifacts, opening the force field, and climbing the tower, to find that Heurodis has already succeeded in raising the flying city.
 Heurodis, who is now a lich, has set up a circle of crystals through which the power of the mythallar flows in order to keep the city in the air.
 In the ensuing battle, one of the crystals is destroyed just as the mythallar's energy is passing through it, causing the energy to escape and the city to plummet.
 Knowing that as a lich Heurodis might be able to survive the fall, the hero kills her with his/her own hands, and afterwards uses a magical mirror which was found within Undrentide to escape to a plane of shadows and avoid impending death.

 Development and release

 Fantasy author Naomi Novik contributed to the design and development of Shadows of Undrentide.
+The game was released for Windows in North America on June 17, 2003, and reached stores the following day.
+It was released in Australia and the Nordics on June 27, and in the United Kingdom on July 4.
+Sega released the game as its publisher in Japan on March 18, 2004.
+A Linux client for the game was made available on June 23, 2003.
+The game was released for Mac OS X on August 11, 2004, courtesy of publisher MacSoft.
+Developed by Beamdog and published by Skybound Entertainment, a remastered version of the base game featuring several modules including the Shadows of Undrentide expansion was released for Nintendo Switch, PlayStation 4, and Xbox One on December 3, 2019.